sharmatarundeep/PythonTDS/Python_Projects/Network_Application_2_Interactive_Subnet_Calculator/readme.md

 * Python Network Application # 2 - Command line interactive subnet calculator.
 * Using an Ip address and subnet mask given by the user will return 5 parameters
-    * Network Address
+    * Network Address (make all the host bits 0 in binary)
-    * Broadcast Address
+    * Broadcast Address (make all the host bits 1 in binary)
-    * Number of valid host per subnet
+    * Number of valid host per subnet (Formula 2 raise to power number of host bits - 2 (for network address and broadcast address))
-    * Wildcard Mask
+    * Wildcard Mask (Formula 255.255.255.255 minus subnet mask)
     * Number of mask bits (like /24, /16 - number of bits masked)
     * Also we will add functionalty to generate one or more random ip addresses from a given subnet
 * Plan